EPFL-SwEnt-2024-LaStartUp/prd/template/10-timeline.md

 ## Execution Roadmap

 The MVP development process is structured into 10 sprints, each lasting one week.
-Key tasks include project setup, development, testing, feedback incorporation, product pitching & advertising, and feedback collection & response.
+Key tasks include project setup, development, testing, product pitching & advertising, and feedback collection & response.
 Additionally, we have identified four major milestones to help our team of seven assess progress.
 Each team member rotates through various roles, including UI/UX designer (using Figma), frontend developer, backend developer, DevOps architect, software tester,